What is the best time to visit Canandaigua, NY?

 It's a good idea to check for AAA and senior citizen discounts when making reservations, as most hotels and bed and breakfasts offer these.
 Canandaigua attractions also offer military, AAA, and senior citizen discounts.

-What to See and Do in Canandaigua, NY
+What are the things to see and do in Canandaigua, NY?